bnzk/django-ckeditor-link/README.md

         text = models.TextField()
     ```

-    For your convinience, we provide a basic link model, and a django-cms / django-filer compatible version, under
+    For your convinience, we provide a basic abstract link model, and a django-cms / django-filer compatible version, under
     `ckeditor_link.link_model.models`.
-They are named `LinkBase` and `CMSFilerLinkBase`.
+They are named `LinkBase` and `CMSFilerLinkBase`, and thought to inherit from.
 To use them, you would need
     to add `ckeditor_link.link_model` to `INSTALLED_APPS` in your settings.
+To use the cms / filer version, you'll need to set `CKEDITOR_LINK_USE_CMS_FILER` to True in your settings.
+    You can provide your own LINK_TYPE_CHOICES, if you add some more fields, with `settings.CKEDITOR_LINK_TYPE_CHOICES`.

 2. Register your model with DjangoLinkAdmin.